Avicii Arena: Events

 The Globe is primarily used for ice hockey, and is the former home arena of AIK, Djurgårdens IF, and Hammarby IF.
 It is also used for musical performances as well as other sports than ice hockey, for example futsal (indoor football).
-The third team to play a home game in their league was Huddinge IK (three home games there, all in 1993), followed by Hammarby IF (20 home games in The Globen to this day) and AC Camelen (one game in 1998, in the sixth level league, with 92 spectators).
+The third team to play a home game in their league was Huddinge IK (three home games there, all in 1993), followed by Hammarby IF (20 home games in Globen so far) and AC Camelen (one game in 1998, in the sixth level league, with 92 spectators).

 The first international game played in Globen was between Hammarby IF (Sweden) and Jokerit (Finland) a couple of weeks before the grand opening, although the players were only 12 years old at the time (born 1977) and it was a friendly game.

-The arena has been the home of the finals of Sveriges Television's yearly music competition Melodifestivalen until 2012.
-The show returns to the arena for the first three heats of the 2022 competition.
-Ericsson Globe hosted the Eurovision Song Contest in 2000 and 2016.
+The arena hosted the final of Sveriges Television's yearly music competition Melodifestivalen, Sweden's qualifier show for the Eurovision Song Contest, until 2012.
+The show returned to the arena for the first three heats of the 2022 competition.
+It also hosted the Eurovision Song Contest in 2000 and 2016.

 In March 2021, it hosted the World Figure Skating Championships despite the ongoing COVID-19 pandemic.
 In November 2021, it hosted the Counter-Strike: Global Offensive tournament Major Stockholm 2021.

+Since 2000, the National Hockey League has used the arena for occasional games, both in the preseason and the regular season.
+The most recent games at the arena were two regular-season games between the Buffalo Sabres and Tampa Bay Lightning in November 2019, part of the NHL Global Series event.
+The Global Series returned to Avicii Arena in November 2023, with the Senators returning and being joined by the Detroit Red Wings, Minnesota Wild, and Toronto Maple Leafs.
+Each team played two games during the event.

 Concerts

 Artwork

 A small cottage in aluminum with a 12 m2 base was placed upon the Globe on 26 May 2009.
-The artist, Mikael Genberg, intended it to illustrate two important symbols for Sweden: the high-technology Globe building and the traditional, simple small countryside cottage in Falu red with house corners painted in white.
+The artist, Mikael Genberg, intended it to illustrate two important symbols for Sweden: the high-technology Globe building and the traditional, simple small countryside cottage in Falu red with white trim.
 The house was positioned some distance from the exact top position of the Globe.
-Genberg also hoped to eventually place a similar cottage on the Moon.
+Genberg also hoped to eventually place a similar cottage on the Moon, which has not yet happened.
 The cottage remained on the Globe until October 2009.

 Skyview

-Skyview is an exterior inclined elevator which transports visitors to the top of the arena for a virtually unobstructed view of Stockholm.
+Opened in February 2010, Skyview is an exterior inclined elevator which transports visitors to the top of the arena for a virtually unobstructed view of Stockholm.

 It has two spherical gondolas, each able to accommodate up to 12 passengers, which travel along parallel tracks on the exterior of the south side of the globe.

-Skyview opened in February 2010 and carried 160,000 people during its first year of operation.